chenju2k6/chenju2k6.github.io/_posts/temp.md

 Review:
 * A problem considers two string can sometime uses a two-dimensional array to store the answer for the sub-problem (Dynamic programming)

+Almost same questions:

+* Longest common subsequences

 ## Max Sum of Rectangle No Large than K

+Key point:

+* Fix one dimension, for another dimension, compute the max sum of the subarray no large than K.